selsamman/proxily-doc/docs/Features/transactions.md

 title: Transactions
 sidebar_position: 4
 ---
-Transactions are a mechansims to make a copy of your state that is independent of the original state.
+Transactions are a mechanisms to make a copy of your state that is independent of the original state.
 It may be mutated independently and then the results merged back into the original state or undone.
 Along the way you can undo and redo changes to state.

 While there are other solutions to achieving rollback and undo, they generally affect the state as whole.
 For example, you could take snapshots of state and restore them.
 The benefit of Transactions is that rollback or undo only effects the part of the state that you mutate.
 Other parts of your state are unaffected by the rollback or undo.
 This means you can, for example, have asynchronous parts of your application continue to update other parts of your state during a transaction life span.